lukemoore66/roc/README.md

-# roc - Remux Ordered Chapters - From Segmented Matroska Files
+# roc - Remove Ordered Chapters From Matroska Files

-A PowerShell script that transcodes / remuxes Matroska files that use ordered chapters (e.g. external OP and ED segments) into single Matroska files.
+A PowerShell script that transcodes / remuxes Matroska files that use ordered chapters (e.g. external OP and ED files) into single Matroska files.

 ## Getting Started

-Click 'Releases' above, pick a version to download, then unzip everything to a folder of your choice and run roc.exe.
+Download the entire git folder i.e. use the 'Clone or Download' button above, then unzip everything to a folder of your choice and run roc.exe.
 You will then be presented with a prompt.

 To begin, type: